Stand-With-Crypto/swc-web/README.md

 - In a separate terminal tab, `npm run inngest` - runs [Inngest](https://www.inngest.com/)
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the results

+### Useful development tips

+- `npx prisma generate` - generates [Prisma ORM](https://www.prisma.io/) TypeScript definitions (_i.e._ DB client code) based on `prisma/prisma.schema`
+  - Whenever you make Prisma schema changes, you should run the generate command
+- `npx prisma studio` - spins up a full database UI for the database you are connected to
+- `npm run db:seed` - resets _your_ [PlanetScale](https://planetscale.com/) database, then populates the PlanetScale database with seed data
+  - The database will be based on the `DATABASE_URL` provided in your local `.env` file - we will refer to this as "the database you are connected to"
+- `npm run codegen` - generates TypeScript definitions for any GraphQL operations we have defined in our codebase
+- `npm run codegen:schemas` - if any of the GraphQL schemas changed for our 3rd-party API partners (_e.g._ https://www.dotheysupportit.com/), run this command to pull in the latest schemas
+- `npm run intl:extract-compile` - generates initial translation files
+- `npm run storybook` - view isolated [storybook stories](https://storybook.js.org/)

 ### Updating the database schema

 Whenever you make Prisma schema changes (or pulling commits from `main` that includes Prisma schema changes), run the following commands:

 - `npx prisma generate` - updates your Prisma TypeScript definitions
+- Then, depending on your situation, run either of the following:
-- `npx prisma db push` - pushes the schema changes to the database instance you are connected to
+  - `npx prisma db push` - if your changes are _not_ breaking and you want to maintain the values in your database, then run this command; this will simply push the schema changes to the database instance you are connected to
-- `npm run db:seed` - force-pushes the schema updates to the database instance you are connected to, wiping all existing information and freshly populating the database with seed data
+  - `npm run db:seed` - if you do have breaking changes, or if you just want to reset your database values, then run this command; this command force-pushes the schema updates to the database instance you are connected to, wiping all existing information and freshly populating the database with seed data

 ## Contributing to this project